Comment minimiser les impacts fiscaux lors de la vente de votre entreprise?

 Structuring the sale

-Benefits of Selling Stock
+Benefits of Selling Shares

-Benefits of selling assets
+Benefits of Asset Sales

-- Asset Control: Allows the buyer to select the specific assets they wish to acquire.
+• Asset Control: Allows the buyer to select the specific assets they wish to acquire.

-- Tax flexibility: May offer tax benefits to the buyer, such as depreciation of acquired assets.
+• Tax flexibility: May offer tax benefits to the buyer, such as depreciation of acquired assets.

 Concrete examples

-Use of family trusts
+Use of Family Trusts

 What is a family trust?